Inspire Mum and Baby

 Interview with Parents: Tips by Parents about loving water

-Remember our article Hedaru “Tips for Parents – Loving Water”?
+Remember our article “Tips for Parents – Loving Water”?
 We shared tips on how you can support your children in being comfortable with the water and loving swimming.
 Check it out if you have not.

 This time, we invited 5 parents from our Inspire Mum & Baby community to share about why and how they nurtured their children’s love for the water and swimming.
 The parents opened up to us about the process of transformation for their children – from not wanting to submerge and go underwater, to swimming independently and being more water safe than before.